NVukobrat/GANs-Indoor-Scene-Recognition/README.md

 - **Graphics:** GeForce GTX 1080 Ti/PCIe/SSE2
 - **Memory:** 16GB

+## Notes
+- Some examples don't have Accuracy metrics.
+The reason is later development and optimizations of these metrics for proper usage.
+If there is enough time, it will be added in the future.

 # Cases
 ## Single class with single image
 Training process of the Generator model is apply to the single class containing single image generator results converge to recognizable images really fast.
 This results in high over-fit.
 In case of Generator model, for any input noise tensor, output will be the same image used in the training process.